OakwoodEngineering/ObiWanKomputer/hardware/cpb/CPB_Errata.md

     - DACs glitch at power up.
 May be possible to address with power-up sequence (getting 3V3 going before 5V).
     - DAC outputs seem noisy.
 May be an artifact of probe technique / test environment ground loops.
 Need to float setup and better characterize.
     - Power switches turn off pretty slow, inhibiting PWM.
 R96 could get smaller, but that'll get wasteful in power pretty quickly.
+    - Need to rethink connector pinning.
+Do we want to put a supply on ADC headers?